TitiFix/Geneweb2/docs/ged/Ged.HEADER_RECORD.md

 ﻿# Abstract
+The header structure provides information about the entire transmission.
+The SOURce system name identifies which system sent the data.
+The DESTination system name identifies the intended receiving system.
+The reading program must read the &lt;<a href=Ged.VERSION_NUMBER.md>VERSION_NUMBER</a>&gt; and the &lt;<a href=Ged.GEDCOM_FORM.md>GEDCOM_FORM</a>&gt; values to insure proper readability.
+The &lt;<a href=Ged.CHARACTER_SET.md>CHARACTER_SET</a>&gt; value is mandatory and must be read first to select the appropriate character set.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />